carlo-baron/webscrape/README.md

 # Program Overview
-The program basically takes an input and some of the words to its corresponding Gen-Z slang.
+`Translator.py:`The program basically takes an input and some of the words to its corresponding Gen-Z slang.

 ## Development
 This is very much done but can still be improved and expanded.